oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 6: Deploy the Application

 You now have a single *manifest file* that will deploy everything you need for your application.
+You could take that file and deploy it into any Kubernetes cluster (such as UAT or PRD).
+Simply change the contents of the *Secrets* and *ConfigMaps* to make it enviroment specific.

 1. Apply the *manifest file*: